If we only let people see that we are living upon a truth,

-Our community was founded 150 years ago and draws on deep Christian monastic roots dating to the fourth century, yet SSJE is no dusty relic.
+Our community was founded more than 150 years ago and draws on deep Christian monastic roots dating to the fourth century, yet SSJE is no dusty relic.
 We don’t live in the past.
 Nor is monastic life some form of retreat from reality.
 In fact, for those who are called, monastic life is our way of most deeply engaging our lives; it's a life that calls upon the whole of our selves, in which we can offer ourselves back to God and to God's mission.
 We hope that our way of life will bear witness to the world today, teaching people to pray their lives, and spreading Jesus' message of peace, justice, dignity, and love to a world hungry to hear it.

-Giving God Our All
+Giving God our All

 Our Rule of Life describes the call of our community in this way: